ShanePAustin/pands/README.md

 ##### Fun with Numbers

-absolute.py			A program that takes a number and returns an absolute/nl convert.py			A program that takes a number and convets to cents/nl floor.py			A program that takes a number and returns an int rounded down round.py			A program that rounds a number to an integer
+absolute.py			A program that takes a number and returns an absolute /nl convert.py			A program that takes a number and convets to cents /nl floor.py			A program that takes a number and returns an int rounded down round.py			A program that rounds a number to an integer